Fintan-contents/coding-standards/en/java/java-style-guide.md

 ### <a name="no7-16">7.16.Use a switch expression when switching value to be assigned to variable with a branch</a>

-If you use `if` or `switch` statements to change the value to be assigned to variable depending on conditions, consider using the switch expression introduced in Java 14.
+If you use `if` or `switch` statements to change the value to be assigned to variable depending on conditions, consider using the switch expression officially introduced in Java 14.

 You can write a switch expression using `yield` statement inside switch's case and default.
 A switch expression can return value specified in the `yield` statement.